 The Nelson Academy of Agricultural Sciences Online team is dedicated to offering affordable, high quality agriculture courses to middle school and high school students.
 We also provide Adult Education courses and certifications to those looking to further their farm and ranch knowledge.

-Mr. Nelson — CEO / Superintendent / Lead Teacher
+Mr. Nelson — Founder / Superintendent / Lead Teacher

 Mr. Nelson grew up on a diversified farm and ranch in northeastern Montana, near the Canadian border.
 He attended school and graduated from the Peerless School in Peerless, Montana.
 Mr. Nelson attended UND Williston and began an associates degree in farm and ranch management.
 After his first year at UND Williston, he decided to attend Montana State University in Bozeman, Montana, and began studying photography.
 Mr. Nelson soon realized he missed his agricultural roots and decided to pursue a degree in Agriculture Education.
 He graduated with a bachelor of science degree in Agriculture Education in 1984.
 He spent the next 15 years teaching agriculture and advising FFA chapters in Scobey, Culbertson, Peerless and Opheim Montana.
 He was fortunate to have advised five Montana State FFA Officers during his teaching career.
 In 2004, Mr. Nelson began his administrative career as Superintendent of the Opheim School District.
 He obtained a masters degree from Montana State University in Educational Leadership.
 Mr. Nelson also obtained his superintendent endorsement from the University of Montana.
 Mr. Nelson feels it’s important that high school and adult students who do not have an opportunity to receive agriculture courses have the opportunity to do so in a convenient and flexible online format.